finite-element/finite-element-course/doc/source/finite_element_problems.rst

       python tests/solve_helmholtz.py --help

    for guidance on using the script to view the solution, the analytic solution and the error in your solution.
-In addtion, ``tests/test_helmholtz_convergence.py`` contains tests that the helmholtz solver converges at the correct rate for degree 1, 2 and 3 polynomials.
+In addition, ``tests/test_helmholtz_convergence.py`` contains tests that the helmholtz solver converges at the correct rate for degree 1, 2 and 3 polynomials.